samalsubrat/linky/README.md

 **Installation:**

-**(This section will depend on your specific implementation.
-Update it based on your chosen framework)**

 1. Clone this repository.
 2. Install required dependencies (`npm install`).
 3. Follow any additional setup instructions specific to your framework.